arupx3492/Prospecta/README.md

 ### Files

-- `CsvFormulaEvaluator.java`: The main class that processes the CSV and evaluates the formulas.
+- `CsvReader.java: The main class that processes the CSV and evaluates the formulas.
 - `data.csv`: Sample input CSV file that contains numbers and formulas.

 ### Usage